rainbowflesh/rainbowflesh/poop/markdownengineer/Resume/WhoAmI_en.md

 - Familiar with the operation, maintenance, and use of the Linux operating system, have experience in using cloud hosting services; understand anti-crawlers and common security policies.

-- Understand technical writing and documentation; Master Git use.
+- Understand technical writing and documentation; Master Git use; Familiar with the use of Ansible, GitLab CI/CD, Docker.

 - Familiar with the use of scripting languages such as PowerShell, Bash, etc.